Stigant/Stigant.Github.io/index.md

 __Research Intern__
 *British Telecom*
 * Focused on the precoding problem - altering cable signals to account for crosstalk between bundled wires
-* Developed novel methods of my own as well as improving upon implementation of existing methods
+* Developed novel methods of my own as well as improving upon implementation of existing methods in MATLAB
 * Published the paper "Spatially adaptive linear precoding for systems beyond G.Fast"
 * Secured the patent "Method and Apparatus for Transmitting Data in a Communication System"
 * Work was standardised for use in G.(mg)fast by the International Telecommunication Union